 OK, we’ve dabbled in science, we’ve touched on the mystical – how about some nuts and bolts?
 Let’s begin with perception, what our senses tell us and how we interpret each impression.
 Is it ‘real’ what our senses present?
 What makes ‘real’, “real”?
 What happens to our Map of the Universe when we realize our senses have been duped, or our minds have completely misunderstood, or when what we ‘knew’ with finality as ‘real’, is revealed to be unfounded, delusional, or non-existent?
 Do we update our Map of the Universe honestly or do we go all ‘blue pill’ and fudge it to conform to our preferences, habits, or comfort?

 What if we could see how a fly sees, hear the way a dolphin hears, taste what a spider tastes, or experience how a dog reads the news through everything it smells.
 The Map of the Universe for a dog is a different animal from ours yet every bit as ‘real’ and relevant in the Whole World we all share.
 Every species represents a class of Maps of the Universe, each a blueprint for the respective view that is constructed by their very nature, and there’s quite a few – ours being just one among this many known styles of Earthling:

 Wow!
 That’s a whole Universe of Universes – and that’s just here on this planet!

 So…..what is reality then?
 It all depends on who, or what we ask, no?
 Each Map of the Universe presents a different version.
 What more can “reality” be then, but a giant colossal Venn Diagram of personal perspectives overlapping in various degrees of consensus reality, within species and between species – degrees that span multiple orders of magnitude – from minute to global.
-The more common the overlap, the broader the consensus reality within it – among those who share it – side by side with other, incongruent consensus realities, ad infinitum.
+The more common the overlap, the broader and more inclusive the consensus reality within it – among those who share it – side by side with other, incongruent consensus realities, ad infinitum.